Read more about

 - Pointed arch: This design had practical and decorative benefits.
 The pointed arch was used to distribute the force of massive ceilings and walls that were bulky.
 By so doing this enabled the architects to build taller buildings because of the stability.
 This pointed arch was also decorative and beautiful to the eye.

-- Vaulted ceilings.
-This design utilized the pointed arch feature to spread force from the upper floors.
+- Vaulted ceilings: This design utilized the pointed arch feature to spread the force from the upper floors.